muammar/ml4chem/docs/source/data.rst

 Introduction
 ==============
 Data is central in Machine Learning and ML4Chem provides some tools to prepare your Datas.
-We support the following:
+We support the following input formats:

 1. `Atomic Simulation Environment (ASE) <https://wiki.fysik.dtu.dk/ase/>`_.